Causal chain event graphs for remedial maintenance: Introduction

 The contributions of this article are three-fold.
-Firstly, causal reasoning through interventions in risk and reliability analysis can inform the policy makers or the engineers about the potential effects of new policies or actions so that the maintenance strategy can be optimised in an efficient and effective way.
-However, not many researchers have systematically studied formal causal analyses as they might be applied to reliability or risk analysis from a causal perspective \citep{hund2020causal}.
-This article proposes a novel approach for causal analysis which is applicable to reliability data.
-Secondly, although Thwaites \textit{i.e.} \citep{Thwaites2013} have suggested the concept of stochastic manipulations on the CEG, this type of intervention has never been formulated in any previous research.
-In this article, we not only formalise the concept of the stochastic manipulation on the CEG but also develop the mathematical formulae to import it into the CEG.
+Firstly, we propose a novel approach for causal analysis which is applicable to reliability data.
+We formalise the concept of the stochastic manipulation on the CEG and develop the mathematical formulae to import it into the CEG.
 Moreover, we show the causal effects of stochastic manipulations can be identified on CEGs using the adapted back-door theorem.
 Both graphical criteria and proofs are given to support this new theorem.
 Thirdly, we define a new type of intervention -- the remedial intervention -- on the CEG for analysing system reliability.
-In particular, we emphasise useful causal concepts in reliability and translate them into algebras via CEGs to embellish the standard causal analysis.
-Specifically, the concepts of a ``remedy'' and its effect on a ``root cause'' play essential roles in this causal framework.
+In particular, we emphasise useful causal concepts like ``remedy'' and ``root cause'' in reliability and translate them into algebras via CEGs to embellish the standard causal analysis.

-This article is arranged as follows.
-Section \ref{sec2} specifies the steps of constructing a CEG for analysing system reliability and explains how the semantics of the CEG can characterise a causal analysis for reliability engineering.
-Section \ref{sec3} introduces a new type of domain-specific intervention and develops a class of bespoke causal algebras for the CEG for this domain.
-Section \ref{sec4} gives conditions for when the causal effects of this new type of intervention can be estimated given the unmanipulated CEG and the observable data.
-Section \ref{sec5} discusses how to identify the causal effects of a stochastic manipulation in a general way.